 Once you accept that this is an architecture problem, a handful of patterns do most of the heavy lifting.

-Pattern #1: Worker Pool
+The Worker Pool

-Instead of one process pulling files sequentially, you maintain a pool of workers, each consuming from a shared queue, each capable of handling one transfer at a time.
-The pool size becomes a tunable parameter, governed by the real-world limits of your destination, such as connection counts, API quotas, downstream processing capacity.
+Instead of one process pulling files in sequence, you maintain a pool of workers, each pulling from a shared queue and each handling one transfer at a time.
+The pool size becomes a dial you can turn, set by the real-world limits of your destination: how many connections it allows, its API quotas, how fast the next step downstream can keep up.
+A worker pool turns "how fast can I move a million files" from a wire question into a tuning question.

-Pattern #2: Sharding by Key
+Sharding by Key

-When files belong to logical groups, like customers, regions, or datasets, partition the work so each shard runs independently.
-This simple act buys you parallelism without coordination overhead, and it isolates failures.
-A bad batch from one customer doesn’t stall the others.
+When files belong to logical groups — customers, regions, datasets — partition the work so each group runs on its own.
+This buys you parallelism without much coordination overhead, and it isolates failures: a bad batch from one customer doesn't stall the others.
+It's the same contain-the-damage logic that drives zero-trust security designs.
+Keep the blast radius small, keep the rest of the system moving.

-Pattern #3: Flow Orchestration with Checkpoints
+Flow Orchestration With Checkpoints

 Treat the transfer as a state machine, not a script.
-Each file has a state: in-flight, transferred, validated, completed, or failed.
-The orchestrator’s job is to advance the state machine, not to do the transfer itself.
-When a worker dies, you don’t lose visibility.
-When the network blips, you retry from the last known checkpoint.
-When the business asks, “did file X make it?”, you can answer directly.
+Each file has a state: in flight, transferred, validated, completed, or failed.
+The orchestrator's job is to advance that state, not to do the transfer itself.

-Pattern #4: Backpressure
+Backpressure

 The fastest transfer system in the world is useless if it overwhelms the destination.
-A well-designed pipeline knows how to slow down, to apply backpressure when the downstream is saturated, to queue rather than drop, and to pace itself so total throughput stays high without any single component melting.
+A well-designed pipeline knows how to slow down — to apply backpressure when the downstream is saturated, to queue rather than drop, and to pace itself so total throughput stays high without any single component melting.
 This is the pattern most teams skip and most teams regret.

-Why File Transfer Problems Are Inevitable (And What to Do About Them)
+Why File Transfer Problems Are Inevitable, and What to Do About Them

 Even with the right patterns, scale has a way of surfacing problems you didn't know existed.

 Stragglers will dominate your tail latency.
-In any large batch, a small number of files will take dramatically longer than the rest, because of size, network path, or destination behavior.
+In any large batch, a small number of files take dramatically longer than the rest — because of size, network path, or destination behavior.
 Your wall-clock time is set by the slowest one percent, not the average.
+Plan for it: parallelize aggressively, set per-file timeouts, and be willing to retry the slow ones on a different worker.

 Failures will not be uniform.
-Some failures are transient and retry-friendly.
-Some are permanent and will retry forever if you don’t catch them.
-Build a classification step.
-Is this an error worth retrying, or a poison pill that needs to be quarantined?
-Without that, your retry logic becomes the new bottleneck.
+Some failures are temporary and worth retrying.
+Some are permanent and will retry forever if you don't catch them.

 Observability is not optional.
 When you're moving millions of files a day, "did it work?" is no longer a yes-or-no question.
 You need per-flow visibility, latency percentiles, throughput trends, and failure breakdowns.
 The teams that win at this have invested as much in their dashboards as in their transfer code.